 Todd Helton: Drafted by the Colorado Rockies

 Although Todd Helton’s college football career was over, he remained a two-sport star for the Volunteers.
-As a junior in the spring of ’95, he hit .407 with 20 HR, 92 RBI while saving 11 games with a 0.89 ERA as the team’s closer.
+As a junior in the spring of ’95, he hit .407 with 20 HR and 92 RBI while saving 11 games with a 0.89 ERA as the team’s closer.
 In June, he was the 8th overall draft pick in the first round by the Colorado Rockies, an expansion franchise in their third year of existence.

 After just 267 games in three minor league seasons, Helton made his MLB debut with the Rockies in August 1997.
 Since he logged just 101 plate appearances in ’97, Helton retained his rookie status in 1998.
 As an official rookie, Helton was given the team’s starting job at first base, replacing Andres Galarraga, who had departed as a free agent.